UT Tyler Department of Art and Art History

 M.F.A. in painting from The University of Pennsylvania

-Area: Painting, Design, Undergraduate Advising Coordinator
+Area: Painting, Drawing, Undergraduate Advising Coordinator

 Alexis Serio received her M.F.A. in painting from The University of Pennsylvania in 2000, and her B.F.A. in painting from Syracuse University in 1998.
 She is Associate Professor of Art at The University of Texas at Tyler where she was the 2010-2011 and 2009-2010 recipient of the B.J.Dub and Riter Professorship.
 Ms. Serio is an award winning painter with a national exhibition record including group shows at the Axis Gallery (Sacramento, California) the Delaware Center for Contemporary Arts (Wilmington, Delaware) the Nicolet College Art Gallery (Rhinelander, Wisconsin) and the Farmington Museum ( Farmington, New Mexico).
 Ms. Serio has also had numerous solo exhibitions including the Bridgette Mayer Gallery, (Philadephia, PA) Tyler Junior College (Tyler, Texas )and Paris Junior College (Paris, Texas).